pooleyjim/ruby_stuff/notes/object_types.md

 ## Some Array methods

-inspect - returns array as string.\n
+inspect - returns array as string.<br>
-to_s - joins content of array into string.\n
-join(",") - joins an array but splits each element with comma.\n split(",") - creates an array splitting each element at the comma.\n reverse - print array in reverse.\n sort - simple sort.\n uniq - new array with unique values.\n
+to_s - joins content of array into string. join(",") - joins an array but splits each element with comma. split(",") - creates an array splitting each element at the comma. reverse - print array in reverse. sort - simple sort. uniq - new array with unique values.

 Add exclamation mark with methods to edit in line.

-delete_at(n) - delete at position n.\n
+delete_at(n) - delete at position n.
-delete(value) - deletes "value" from array and returns it.\n
-push(arg) - add "arg" to end of array.\n
-pop - returns and removes the last element of the array.\n shift and unshift - same as push and pop but for first element.\n You can add arrays together with '+'.\n
+delete(value) - deletes "value" from array and returns it. push(arg) - add "arg" to end of array. pop - returns and removes the last element of the array. shift and unshift - same as push and pop but for first element.
+You can add arrays together with '+'.

 You can search for extra methods in docs.